limneos/SpringBoard-and-Dock-Plugins-API/README.md

 	-(void)viewDidLoseFocus; // Your view lost focus , or better , user scrolled AWAY from your view and ended in another view .
 	-(BOOL)requiresKeyboard; // Required if you need user input.
 If you implement this method and return YES, PluginManager will enable the SpringBoard's keyboard.
 (SpringBoard plugins only)

-You can also implement any of the BBWeeAppController optional methods.
+You can also implement any of the BBWeeAppController optional methods and my controller will respond accordignly.

 Cycript - Quick Test
 --------------------